fmalmeida/bacannot/docs/manual.rst

 All this parameters are configurable through a configuration file.
 We encourage users to use the configuration file since it will keep your execution cleaner and more readable.
-See an :ref:`config`.
+See a :ref:`config` example.

 Examples
 """"""""